In this article you will find:

 Are men quicker to decide?

-Shopper's data shows that the time of a visit to an online store increases when one decides to make a purchase there.
+Data from Shoper shows that the time to visit an online store increases when one decides to make a purchase there.
 For visits that end in a transaction, it is more than 6 times longer than the average, averaging 15 minutes and 44 seconds.

 Men aged 35-44 are the fastest at shopping.
 Their average visit that ends with the purchase of products takes 13 minutes and 46 seconds.
 The longest shopping time (19 minutes 32 seconds) was recorded in the group of men over 65.
 For women, the statistic has a very similar distribution, although for almost every age group the average visit time is tens of seconds longer than for men (for example, for shopping ladies aged 25-34 it is 15 minutes and 23 seconds, and 14 minutes and 34 seconds for men).

-The data on which the analysis is based covers the period from January to October 2018, and includes all of the several thousand stores operating in the SaaS model on the Shoper platform.
+The data on which the analysis is based covers the period from January to October 2018 and includes all of the several thousand stores operating under the SaaS model on the Shoper platform.